-When headed off to Sri Lanka, depending on where you go, it can either be easy to communicate or hard to understand how much your daily purchases might be.
-Though many tourist areas will be privy to the English language, it may still come in handy to learn a few phrases or words in case of trouble or at the very least, to lend a respectful tone.
+Though many locals who live around tourist areas will be able to understand and speak English, it may still come in handy to learn a few phrases or words in case of trouble or at the very least, to lend a respectful tone.

 There is no better word to know in any language than a simple Hello.
 It can grab someone’s attention or just be a simple way to greet a shop owner or hotel concierge.
-Knowing this phrase will be a great introduction into any of the following phrases.
+Knowing this phrase will be a great introduction to any of the following phrases.